 "Open-ended" in the United States is a term for registered investment companies under the Investment Company Act.
-Private investment funds are not open-ended as they all restrict redemption to a greater or lesser degree varying from hedge-style (e.g., monthly) to private-equity-style (no redemptions absent special situations).
-No restrictions are imposed by generally applicable law on the ability of sponsors of private investment funds to restrict the liquidity of an investor's interest in a private investment fund by restricting frequency or volume of redemptions, withdrawals or transfers.
+Alternative Investment Funds are not open-ended as they all restrict redemption to a greater or lesser degree varying from hedge-style (e.g., monthly) to private-equity-style (no redemptions absent special situations).
+No restrictions are imposed by generally applicable law on the ability of sponsors of Alternative Investment Funds to restrict the liquidity of an investor's interest in an Alternative Investment Fund by restricting frequency or volume of redemptions, withdrawals or transfers.